KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 Each culture produces symbolic refractors of hypostatic law —
 - **Zeus** (Greek), **Yahweh** (Hebrew), **Ptah** (Egyptian), and others —
 represent culturally shaped resonances of the **Deep Logos (DL)** —
-the Universal Mind through which archetypal law is ordered.
+the **Archetypal Mind** through which **form-law is structured and ordered**.

+They are not expressions of Theon (AUI), but of DL —
+the structured mind that shapes coherence into recognizable form.

 In some traditions, these personae also refract the **Deep Psyche (DP)** —
 the Universal Soul — appearing as **dual‑aspect figures** who both **symbolize** (as narrative) and **enact** (as presence) the **mythic totality**.